rajatsingla/JSON-table-editor/README.md

   name: 'title'
 }
 ```
-This will add a input box with title `name` and its value will be added in table meta.
+This will add a input box with title `title` and its value will be added in table meta.
 You can add multiple string type fields , use your imagination.

 2. `integer`